Hakky54/java-tutorials/instant-server-ssl-reloading-with-quarkus/README.md

 #### Start the server
 1. run `mvn clean install` on the [root directory of this repository](https://github.com/Hakky54/java-tutorials/)
-2. run `mvn exec:java` on the [vertx-server maven module](.)
+2. run `mvn quarkus:dev` on the [quarkus-server maven module](.)

-Visit the server with the following url on your browser: https://localhost:8443/ Open the certificate details in your browser by clicking on the lock logo (on Chrome).
+Visit the server with the following url on your browser: https://localhost:8443/hello Open the certificate details in your browser by clicking on the lock logo (on Chrome).
 You will see a similar certificate detail as shown below:

 ![alt text](https://github.com/Hakky54/java-tutorials/blob/main/instant-server-ssl-reloading-with-vertx/vertx-server/images/before-reloading.png?raw=true)